shivangi3001/invoice/README.md

 <!-- # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). --?

-## Available Scripts -->
+## Available Scripts

+1. Clone the repo
+2. cd into the root folder
+3. npm install --- to install the required node packages

 In the project directory, you can run: